akshatgoel92/welfare-monitor/README.md

 ### script

+#### .utils/
+This folder contains helper scripts that format and clean the camp and scraped data before creating scripts.

+#### get-static-script.py
+Thie file's main purpose is to generate the static script.
+It gets the updated camp data from the camps table, merges it with the health-schedule.csv for that week and then creates the static script.
+The script is then uploaded to S3/Cyberduck to the tests folder for the team to use.

-#### scrape_info_to_btt_csv.py
+#### get-dynamic-script.py

-Thie file's main purpose is to pull field data, merge it with transaction/fto data from the database, and output a csv in the appropriate format for BTT.
+Thie file's main purpose is to pull field data, merge it with transaction/FTO data from the database, and output a csv in the appropriate format for BTT.
 It reformats necessary data in order to be able to match the job card numbers.
 A message is emailed to the team if there are no matches.
+It then uploads the dynamic script to S3/Cyberduck to the tests folder for the team to use.

+#### put-script.py
+This puts the script into the scripts table in the database.

+#### put-camp.py
+This goes to S3/Cyberduck and merges all the camp files there every day and writes them to the enrolment-record table in the database.
+It is a running record of enrolment that was especially useful when we were doing a rolling start during the camp implementation.